Please ensure Javascript is enabled for purposes of website accessibility

 Type 1 diabetes is generally a condition you are diagnosed with earlier in life.
 It means your pancreas does not produce insulin.
 You will need regular insulin in order to manage your diabetes.

-Type 2 diabetes is generally diagnosed later in life – anywhere from your late teens to mid-50s.
+Type 2 diabetes is generally diagnosed later in life – but as early as teenage years.
 It means your pancreas might still produce some insulin, but not enough to regulate blood sugar.
 It might also mean that your body has become insulin resistant and is not able to use the insulin that your pancreas does create.
 You will need to focus on monitoring your blood sugar, eating a healthy diet, and perhaps taking medication or using insulin.

 Gestational diabetes is diagnosed during pregnancy.
 It means you will likely have gestational diabetes during future pregnancies as well and you will have to be closely monitored during your pregnancy.
 In some cases, once you give birth, your diabetes will go away.
 It means you are at higher risk of developing diabetes outside of pregnancy as well.